-The following table sets forth the aggregate fees billed by E&Y to Vera Bradley for the fiscal years ended January 30, 2016 and January 31, 2015:
+The following table sets forth the aggregate fees billed by Deloitte to Vera Bradley for the fiscal years ended January 28, 2017 and the aggregate fees billed by Ernst & Young LLP, or E&Y, the Company's prior auditor for the fiscal year ended January 30, 2016:

-FEES PAID TO E&Y
+FEES PAID TO DELOITTE AND E&Y

 FISCAL FISCAL

-2016 2015
+2017(1) 2016(2)

-Audit Fees (1) \$722,325 \$556,700
+Audit Fees \$ 714,135 \$722,325

-Audit-Related Fees -
+Audit-Related Fees

-Tax Fees(2) 29,106 107,889
+Tax Fees(3) 348,462 29,106

-All Other Fees(3) 2,000 2,000
+All Other Fees(4) 2,000 2,000

-Total \$753,431 \$666,589
+Total \$1,064,597 \$753,431

-- (1) Audit Fees for fiscal 2016 and fiscal 2015 consist of fees for professional services rendered by E&Y in connection with the integrated audit of the consolidated financial statements and the effectiveness of the Company's controls over financial reporting and reviews of our interim consolidated financial statements. - (2) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - (3) All Other Fees consist of fees for products and services other than the abovedescribed services.
-In both years, these fees related primarily to subscriptions to online research databases.
+- (1) Audit Fees for fiscal 2017 consist of fees for professional services rendered by Deloitte in connection with the integrated audit of the consolidated financial statements and the effectiveness of the Company's controls over financial reporting and reviews of our interim consolidated financial statements. - (2) Audit Fees for fiscal 2016 consist of fees for professional services rendered by E&Y in connection with the integrated audit of the consolidated financial statements and the effectiveness of the Company's controls over financial reporting and reviews of our interim consolidated financial statements. - (3) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - All Other Fees consist of fees for products and services other than the above-described services.
+In both years, these fees related to subscriptions to online research databases.

 The Audit Committee's written charter requires the Audit Committee to pre-approve, prior to engagement, all audit and permissible non-audit services provided by the independent registered public accounting firm on an individual basis.
 All of the services described in the table above were pre-approved by the Audit Committee.
-The Audit Committee considered the services listed above to be compatible with maintaining E&Y's independence.
+The Audit Committee considered the services listed above to be compatible with maintaining Deloitte's independence.